 Progress is continuous, and significant progress has been made in developing peat-free and peat-reduced alternative products for plants to grow and thrive, new products are coming onto the market all the time.
 Alternative materials such as composted bark, coir, wood fibre, and green waste can all play a role in developing growing media that replicates the properties of peat, an adequate supply of these is key.

-We are committed to becoming peat-free by 2025 but will needs to be done in a realistic and sustainable way.
+We are committed to becoming peat-free by 2024 but will need to be done in a realistic and sustainable way.
 This relies on consumers accepting that the quality of peat free media is of equal quality and reasonably priced.
 We have offered peat free alternatives for as long as we can remember, but consumer conversion has been weak, until now, it is improving.
 This is due to the fact manufacturers have improved the quality of peat free growing media and lowered prices which in turn has allowed us to offer very competitive peat free multibuys to our customers, this in itself has not been an easy challenge for suppliers to surmount.

 In addition to committing to 2025 as our zero-peat target, we will aim to reduce our overall peat consumption year on year.
 Currently our total growing media sales consist of 70% peat free materials and our goal for 2022 will be to increase this to 80%.
 We will be looking to achieve this by reducing the peat content in all products as well as introducing a larger peat free range.
 In addition to our zero-peat commitment, we will be looking to introduce regional suppliers which will allow us to reduce the amount delivery vehicles on the road and thus reducing our carbon footprint further.